urbit/old-doc/doc/guide.md

 # Guides

-These guides will get you oriented in urbit and should give a sense of both how to navigate the system and how to build applications.
+These guides are designed to get you oriented in urbit.

+Each one covers a specific topic.
+Although it's not necesarry to follow them in order, they do get increasingly complex.

 </div>